-There are around 6,000 embankments built from clay in the Southern region of Network Rail with a four mile section in Tisbury the longest.
+There are around 6,000 embankments built from clay in the Southern region of Network Rail with a section in Tisbury - four miles - is the longest.
 With only a single track for trains in both directions, any delays caused by running slowly mean services going the other way must wait, and delays are compounded.